cnorick/curse-of-strahd-notes/Session Prep/Session 27.md

 - As they leave, they see that the revenants have all turned to ash
 	- if Godfrey is with them, they see that he is finally free to die

+- As they leave:
+	- Parked outside the castle, is a large black carriage drawn by two black horses.
+The horses snort puffs of steamy breath into the chill mountain air.
+The side door of the carriage swings open silently.